portsoc/hangman-in-branches/README.md

 ## Implementation

-The `init` function first selects some key DOM elements that will be used by our functions and adds them as properties of the global `el` object.
+The `init` function first selects key DOM elements that will be used by our functions and adds them as properties of the global `el` object.
+It will also call `startNewGame` function which selects a new word to be guessed and resets the number of lives the user has.

 Each on-screen key has a `data-letter` attribute that contains the letter that it represents.
 Similarly, the press of every physical key on the keyboard triggers an event that has a code that corresponds to the key that was pressed.
 Therefore, in the `addEventListeners` function called within `init`, we attach event listeners to the on-screen and physical keys that call the `registerLetter` function.

-`registerLetter` will in turn call the `checkLetter` function which will check if the letter is in the word and update the guessed array if necessary.
+`registerLetter` will in turn call the `checkLetter` function if the game has not been won or lost.
+`checkLetter` decides if the letter is in the word and updates the guessed array if necessary.
-This action will also update the `instruct` and `feedback` sections of the page accordingly.
+`registerLetter` will also update the `instruct` and `feedback` sections of the page accordingly and end the game if necessary.

 If any part of the script is confusing, check out the examples in [DOM101 repository](https://github.com/portsoc/dom101) and attempt the tasks in that repo.